virajone/RLPricingAgent/README.md

 # RLPricingAgent
-This repository is meant for developing the pricing agent for advancing renewable electricity consumption with reinforcement EARNIN
+This repository is meant for developing the pricing agent for advancing renewable electricity consumption with reinforcement learning